Your Data Fetcher workspace uses a single authorization (whether through OAuth

 Authorize with a personal access token (PAT)

-- Hover over the extension, then click the settings icon (⚙️) to open the settings screen.
+- Hover over the Data Fetcher extension, then click the settings icon (⚙️).

-- Under Airtable Personal Access Token (PAT), click the + Add button.
+- Under Personal Access Token (PAT), click + Add.

 - Click Save.